Nelsallg/easylibs/packages/tempdata-backend/README.md

 ## Implementation Details

-The `ProcessBackend` class uses the `FetchRequest` class to send data to the server.
+The `TempDataBackend` class uses the `FetchRequest` class to send data to the server.
 The `FetchRequest` class is a wrapper around the Fetch API that provides a number of helpful features, such as automatic JSON parsing and error handling.

-The `ProcessBackend` class also uses the `ProcessIndexedDB` class to store data in the browser's IndexedDB database.
-The `ProcessIndexedDB` class provides a number of methods for working with IndexedDB
+The `TempDataBackend` class also uses the `TempData` class to store data in the browser's IndexedDB database.
+The `TempData` class provides a number of methods for working with IndexedDB